GEC-git/AptaMat/README.md

 ____

-**AptaMat2.0** is a simple optimised script which aims to measure differences between DNA or RNA secondary structures.
+**AptaMat2.0** is a simple optimised script which aims to measure differences between two DNA or RNA secondary structures.
 The method is based on the comparison of the matrices representing the two secondary structures to analyze, assimilable to dotplots.
 The dot-bracket notation of the structure is converted in a half binary matrix showing width equal to structure's length.
 Each matrix case (i,j) is filled with '1' if the nucleotide in position i is paired with the nucleotide in position j, with '0' otherwise.